endatabas/endb-book/src/sql/operators.md

 NOTE: The `@>` operator is a synonym for `MATCH`.
 It is provided as a convenience for users accustomed to the equivalent [JSON Containment Operator in Postgres](https://www.postgresql.org/docs/current/datatype-json.html#JSON-CONTAINMENT).
+It also has a symmetric operator, `<@`, which returns `TRUE` if the value on the right contains the value on the left, at the top level.
+No symmetric keyword exists for `MATCH`.

 ## ANY, SOME